moleculerjs/database/docs/README.md

 ### `get`: \<Function\> _(Default: `null`)_
-The `get` function is called at transformation of entities.
-With this function, you can modify an entity value before sending back to the caller or calculate a value from other fields of entity in virtual fields.
+The `get` function is called when transforming entities.
+With this function, you can modify an entity value before sending it back to the caller or calculate a value from other fields of the entity in virtual fields.

 **Example**
 ```js